 George’s approach to creativity is like a schizoaffective DJ.
 He mixes styles, symbols, signs and movements of the past and present using different strategies of expression that feed into themselves and are interchangeable.
 His art explores the extent and limitations of our efforts to contemplate our own experiences and the experiences of the people around us.
 Where’s the line between internal and external, cerebral and material, real and imagined?
 The central premise of his work focuses on a psycho emotional realism that makes the truth of feeling real and this human quality unites us.

-My approach incorporates persistent experiments in style as a strategy for rendering fleeting moods, perceptions, fixations and beliefs into physical forms.
-The styles I employ can be interpreted as different ‘voices’, reflecting the stark or subtle variations in my emotional and intellectual response to different contexts.
-Each work can be understood as a form of self-therapy – the organisation of chaotic internal dialogue into a material, structured form brings about perceptual clarity, validation, deeper understanding; equally, each work opens a dialogue with the viewer, offering them unique opportunities for reflection on the questions my paintings pose.
+George incorporates persistent experiments in style as a strategy for rendering fleeting moods, perceptions, fixations and beliefs into physical forms.
+The styles he employs can be interpreted as different ‘voices’, reflecting the stark or subtle variations in his emotional and intellectual response to different contexts.
+The organization of chaotic internal dialogue into a material, structured form brings about perceptual clarity, validation and deeper understanding; equally, each work opens a dialogue with the viewer, offering them unique opportunities for self reflection on the questions his paintings pose.

 George’s aim is to find a greater sense of self, vision and spirit through making art and is an exploration and journey of discovery through expression.
 Ambiguity is championed, while the instinct to simplify and sanitise for easy consumption is resisted.
-Taken as a whole, my work is a miscellany of experience that salvages mental health differences and difficulties as a universal human condition that becomes an inward source of strength when transcended through creativity and expression.
+Taken as a whole his work is a miscellany of experience that celebrates the overcoming of mental health differences and difficulties as a universal human condition that becomes an inward source of strength when transcended through creativity and expression.